The enigmatic origin of two dormant BH binaries: Gaia BH1 and Gaia BH2: Conclusions

-The formation rate of Gaia~BH-like binaries inferred from the simulations is sensitive to the criteria adopted to classify a binary as Gaia~BH-like (Sec.~\ref{ssec:results_formation_rates}).
-In IBE channel it can differ by three orders of magnitude depending on what we consider a Gaia~BH-like binary (see Table~\ref{Table:IBE_rates}).
+The formation rate of Gaia~BH-like binaries, as inferred from the present simulations, is sensitive to the criteria adopted to classify a binary as Gaia~BH-like (Sec.~\ref{ssec:results_formation_rates}) and it can differ by three orders of magnitude for the IBE channel (see Table~\ref{Table:IBE_rates}).
 Ensuring that the common criteria are set and the same total stellar mass per simulation is adopted for IBE and dynamical interactions in young clusters, we find that the formation rate of Gaia~BH-like binaries for both channels is equal $2.7\times10^{-7}\,\msun^{-1}$.
-If we consider the general population of field BH-low mass star ($<3\,\msun$) binaries from young massive and open clusters and corresponding BH-low mass star population from IBE the formation rate of such binaries in both channels is on order of $\sim10^{-6}\,\msun^{-1}$. \\

-Considering the IBE channel, the formation of Gaia~BH1- and Gaia~BH2-like binaries depends not only on the natal kick magnitude but also on two angles: the angle between the binary angular momentum and the natal kick vectors ($\gamma$), and the misalignment between the binary angular momentum and the BH-spin vectors ($\theta$).
+If we consider the general population of field BH-low mass star ($<3\,\msun$) binaries from young massive and open clusters and corresponding BH-low mass star population from IBE the formation rate of such binaries in both channels is on order of $\sim10^{-6}\,\msun^{-1}$. \\ Our approximate estimate is that $\sim900$ dormant BH binaries, formed through the IBE channel, would be detectable by \textit{Gaia} in the Milky Way thin disc.\\ Considering the IBE channel, the formation of Gaia~BH1- and Gaia~BH2-like binaries depends not only on the natal kick magnitude but also on two angles: the angle between the binary angular momentum and the natal kick vectors ($\gamma$), and the misalignment between the binary angular momentum and the BH-spin vectors ($\theta$).
 We summarize the results that we inferred from the model Gaia~BH1- and Gaia~BH2-like population as follows: \begin{itemize} \item All Gaia~BH1- and Gaia~BH2-like binaries have systemic velocities $<80$ km/s and the peculiar velocities at birth (which correspond to $v_\mathrm{sys}$ in the model) of the observed systems fit well into the $v_\mathrm{sys}$ distributions of Gaia~BH1- and Gaia~BH2-like binaries.\\

 \item The natal kick velocity has to be lower than $100$ km/s for Gaia~BH1- and Gaia~BH2-like binaries to form. \\